t-hullis/milestone-project-heritage-housing-issues/README.md

 Seaborn: To visualize our data
 Streamlit: an app framework for ML dashboards.
 Used for the dashboarding for this project.
 PPS Score: to detect linear or non-linear relationships between two columns.
-Feature Engine: a library with transformers to engineer and select features to use in machine learning models.
-Used for data cleaning and data transformation in the Feature Engineering Jupyter notebook.
+Feature Engine: select features to use in machine learning models and tranform

 ## Credits